steven-lang/steven-lang.github.io/content/post/2021-07-02-arxiv-downloader/index.md

 ```

 The source code is available at [steven-lang/arxiv-downloader](https://github.com/steven-lang/arxiv-downloader).
-Feel free to contribute, leave feedback and report issues.
+Feel free to contribute, leave feedback, and report issues.